-Greater width may be required by the city engineer depending on size, depth, or number of utilities to be installed.

-(c) Pavement widths.
+- Greater width may be required by the city engineer depending on size, depth, or number of utilities to be installed. - (c) Pavement widths.
 All streets shall be improved with roadway pavements to an overall width in accordance with the following minimum dimensions:

 Type of Street Parking Pavement Width (ft.)
 Lane Width (ft.)
 Minimum Return RAD (ft.)

-Arterials and Major Collectors To be designed in accordance with Illinois Department of Transportation requirements for Local Roads and Streets
+Arterials and Major Collectors d in accordance with for Local Roads and S nt of Transportation

 Minor Collectors

 Industrial/Commercial Two Sides 44 12 30

 Residential Two Sides 40 12 30

 Local Streets

 Industrial/Commercial Two Sides 40 12 30

 Residential One Side 33 12 15

 Cul-de-Sac

 Industrial/Commercial Two Sides 40 12 30

 Residential One Side 33 12 15

 Frontage Road

 Industrial/Commercial One Side 36 12 30